lzubiaur/devlog/_posts/2017-11-05-local-jekyll.md

 title: Build Jekyll websites the easy way
 ---

-Building your Jekyll static website is now really easy using Docker.
-Get [Docker](https://store.docker.com/search?offering=community&q=&type=edition) for your platform and you are done.
+Building your Jekyll static website is now really easy using [Docker](https://store.docker.com/search?offering=community&q=&type=edition).

 Go to your Jekyll project and build using the Jekyll Docker image.